uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 ---------------------------------------------------------

 The encode() method is called by immuneML to encode a new dataset.
 This method should be called with two arguments: a dataset and params
-(an :py:obj:`source.encodings.EncoderParams.EncoderParams` object).
-The EncoderParams objects contains useful information such as the path where optional files with intermediate data can be stored (such as vectorizer files, normalization, etc.), a :py:obj:`source.environment.LabelConfiguration.LabelConfiguration` object containing the labels that were specified for the analysis, and more.
+(an :py:obj:`immuneML.encodings.EncoderParams.EncoderParams` object).
+The EncoderParams objects contains useful information such as the path where optional files with intermediate data can be stored (such as vectorizer files, normalization, etc.), a :py:obj:`immuneML.environment.LabelConfiguration.LabelConfiguration` object containing the labels that were specified for the analysis, and more.

 The :code:`encode()` method should return a new dataset object, which is a copy of the original input dataset, but with an added :code:`encoded_data` attribute.
-The :code:`encoded_data` attribute should contain an :py:obj:`source.data_model.encoded_data.EncodedData.EncodedData` object, which is created with the following arguments:
+The :code:`encoded_data` attribute should contain an :py:obj:`immuneML.data_model.encoded_data.EncodedData.EncodedData` object, which is created with the following arguments:

   - examples: a design matrix where the rows are repertoires, receptors or sequences, and the columns the encoding-specific features